-0 of the facility, at reception, and anywhere else inside the workplace or immediately outside where people have direct interactions. ares are in place to ensure infection control in the school cafeteria or other site at which food is do not only or picked up.
-0 Buffet and family style meals have been eliminated.
-0 Food options include prepackaged meals, hot meals served by cafeteria staff and/or food brought by students from home.
-0 Physical barriers are in place where needed to limit contact between cafeteria staff and students.
-0 Optional-Describe other measures: D. N Inform RES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND THE PUBLIC ation was sent to parents and students prior to the start of school concerning school policies to (check all that apply): 0 Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 0 Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 0 Who to contact at the school if student has symptoms or may have been exposed 0 How to conduct a symptom check before student leaves home 0 Required use of face masks 0 Importance of student compliance with physical distancing and infection control policies 0 Changes in academic and extracurricular programming in order to avert risk 0 Changes in school meals in order to avert risk 0 School policies concerning parent visits to school and advisability of contacting the school remotely 0 Importance of providing the school with up-to-date emergency contact information including multiple parent contact options 0 Other: y of this protocol is posted at all public entrances to the school and uploaded to a public facing on the school or district website. ge has been posted throughout the school reminding staff and students of policies concerning al distancing, use of face masks, and importance of hand washing. ge is posted at each public entrance of the school informing visitors that they should not enter sility if they have symptoms of COVID-19. chool has developed and circulated a communication plan in case full or partial closure is ed due to a possible cluster of COVID-19 cases.

-buil ldin outlets of the school (website, social media, etc.) provide clear, up-to-date information about g hours, visitation policies, changes in academic and extracurricular programming, and ements concerning use of face masks, physical distancing, and hand washing.
+D. MEAS JRES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND THE PUBLIC Information was sent to parents and students prior to the start of school concerning school policies related to (check all that apply): • Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 • Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 • Who to contact at the school if student has symptoms or may have been exposed: • How to conduct a symptom check before student leaves home • Required use of face masks • Importance of student compliance with physical distancing and infection control policies • Changes in academic and extracurricular programming in order to avert risk • Changes in school meals in order to avert risk • School policies concerning parent visits to school and advisability of contacting the school remotely • Importance of providing the school with up-to-date emergency contact information including multiple parent contact options • Other: A copy of this protocol is posted at all public entrances to the school and uploaded to a public facing page on the school or district website.
+Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face masks, and importance of hand washing.
+I Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19.
+The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases.
+Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing.
 Online outlets instruct students, parents, and teachers on how to contact the school in case of infection or exposure.

-E. ME ASI JRES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES for updating Individualized Education Plans (IEPs) and 504 Plans of students with special has been developed to ensure that education can continue without undue risk to the student.
-0 This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed.
-0 Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning.
-0 Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law.
-Administrative services or operations that can be offered remotely (e.g., class registration, form submission, etc.) have been moved on-line.
-A ny a add litional measures not included above should be listed on separate pages, which the business should attach to this document.
-You may contact the following person with any questions or comments about this protocol: Bus Nam ss Contact I Pho ne number: İ Date e La ast Revised:
+E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

+- A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed. - Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law. - Administrative services or operations that can be offered remotely (e.g. class registration, form submission, etc.) have been moved on-line.

+Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

+You may contact the following person with any questions or comments about this protocol: